hkmiyj/hkmiyj/README.md

-Stuff I know: Java, Angular, JS/TS, Flutter
+Java, Angular, Springboot, Flutter and Devops stuff

 Looking for opportunities to growth :)